MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsAdForest.md

 ```

 ## DESCRIPTION
-**Below Content Applies To:** Lync Server 2010

-Before you can install Lync Server 2010, you must make a number of forest-level changes to Active Directory Domain Services (AD DS).
-This includes creating display specifiers and objects specific to Lync Server, creating the universal security groups that are needed to manage Lync Server, and granting global settings object access permissions to these groups.
-The Get-CsAdForest cmdlet returns a single value that tells you whether or not Lync Server can be installed in a forest.
-If Get-CsAdForest returns the value LC_FORESTSETTINGS_STATE_READY then you can install Lync Server in the forest.
-If the cmdlet returns LC_FORESTSETTINGS_STATE_NOT_READY then you will need to correctly prepare the forest before trying to install Lync Server.

-Get-CsAdForest runs as part of the Setup Wizard; if the Wizard determines that the domain is not correctly prepared, then you will receive an error message and Setup will stop.
-However, you can also run Get-CsAdForest independently of the Setup Wizard in order to verify the forest status before you try to install Lync Server.

-Get-Get-CsAdForest performs the same function as the following Microsoft Office Communications Server 2007 R2 command:

-Lcscmd.exe /forest /action:CheckForestPrepState

-Who can run this cmdlet: By default, anyone who has read permissions to Active Directory can run the Get-CsAdForest cmdlet locally.
-Typically all domain members have this permission.

-Get-CsAdminRole | Where-Object  {$_.Cmdlets -match "Get-CsAdForest"}

-**Below Content Applies To:** Lync Server 2013

-Before you can install Lync Server, you must make a number of forest-level changes to Active Directory Domain Services (AD DS).
-This includes creating display specifiers and objects specific to Lync Server, creating the universal security groups that are needed to manage Lync Server, and granting global settings object access permissions to these groups.
-The Get-CsAdForest cmdlet returns a single value that tells you whether or not Lync Server can be installed in a forest.
-If Get-CsAdForest returns the value LC_FORESTSETTINGS_STATE_READY then you can install Lync Server in the forest.
-If the cmdlet returns LC_FORESTSETTINGS_STATE_NOT_READY then you will need to correctly prepare the forest before trying to install Lync Server.

-Get-CsAdForest runs as part of the Setup Wizard; if the Wizard determines that the forest is not correctly prepared, then you will receive an error message and Setup will stop.
-However, you can also run Get-CsAdForest independently of the Setup Wizard in order to verify the forest status before you try to install Lync Server.

-Get-CsAdForest performs the same function as the following Microsoft Office Communications Server 2007 R2 command:

-Lcscmd.exe /forest /action:CheckForestPrepState

-Who can run this cmdlet: By default, anyone who has read permissions to Active Directory can run the Get-CsAdForest cmdlet locally.
-Typically all domain members have this permission.

-Get-CsAdminRole | Where-Object {$_.Cmdlets -match "Get-CsAdForest"}

-**Below Content Applies To:** Skype for Business Server 2015

 Before you can install Skype for Business Server 2015, you must make a number of forest-level changes to Active Directory Domain Services.
 This includes creating display specifiers and objects specific to Skype for Business Server 2015, creating the universal security groups that are needed to manage Skype for Business Server 2015, and granting global settings object access permissions to these groups.
 The Get-CsAdForest cmdlet returns a single value that tells you whether or not Skype for Business Server 2015 can be installed in a forest.